novaqore/pie-scanner/README.md

 ### ✅ Example Prompt Ideas

-* `List 5 problems with this site and suggest solutions.`
+* `Search the website, social media and reviews to find the top 3 problems.`
-* `What does this business do%3F Summarize it in 1 sentence.`
+* `What does this business do?
+Summarize it in 1 sentence.`
-* `How can they improve their homepage design.`
+* `Does this site have any backlinks?`

 ---